spankyed/Vishva/README.md

 ## Managing User Data

-The framework manages two sets context information, *public* and *private*
+The framework manages two sets context information, *public* and *private*.

 **Public Context** is the context object that is sent to Watson Conversation as part of the request.
 It will be availabe inside of Watson Conversation through the standard API and will be visible in plain text through the application.